 Published & Forthcoming

-MacCormack, J. K., Armstrong-Carter, E. L., Gaudier-Diaz, M., Meltzer-Brody, S., Lindquist, K. A., & Muscatell, K. A. (submitted).
-Beta-adrenergic blockade effects on the physiology and psychology of acute stress.
+MacCormack, J. K., Armstrong-Carter, E. L., Gaudier-Diaz, M., Meltzer-Brody, S., Sloan, E. K., Lindquist, K. A., & Muscatell, K. A. (submitted).
+Beta-adrenergic contributions to emotions and physiology during acute psychosocial stress.

 MacCormack, J. K., Henry, T. R., Davis, B. M., Oosterwijk, S., & Lindquist, K. A. (under review).
 Aging bodies, aging emotions: Interoceptive differences in emotion representations and self-reports across adulthood.